ailu115/fcolavecchia.github.io/_fsharp/Functions_new.md

 ---
 layout: post
-title: F# as your first functional programming language
+title:  So what is a function anyway?
+tagline: Since we are about to learn functional programming, we need to agree in what a _function_ is in this context.
 categories:
-- Programming
+- F# as your first functional programming language
 tags:
 - fsharp
 ---

-## So what is a function anyway?

-Since we are about to learn functional programming, we need to agree in what a _function_ is in this context.
  Let us start with a set of entities, for example, the cars parked in a given block of a street.
 One can identify each car by its license plate, and then build a table with two columns: the first one with the license plate, and the second one with the corresponding the color of each car:

 | Lic.
 Plate | Color         |
 | :----------: |:-------------:|